 After a one-year hiatus due to the pandemic, the Fashion FUNdamentals STEM enrichment camp safely made its return in 2021.
 This year, 18 middle school students got the opportunity to enhance their interests, self-esteem, and abilities in science, technology, engineering, and math.

 Author Archives: Arlee Walls

-Taylor Babcock, outstanding graduate from the Department of Occupational Therapy at Colorado State University, has worked through the pandemic to continue to make a positive impact on children with disabilities.
+Taylor Babcock, outstanding graduate from the Department of Occupational Therapy at CSU, has worked through the pandemic to continue to make a positive impact on children with disabilities.

 For Kathryn Quintero, coming to CSU gave her an opportunity to find success as a first-generation student.
 Her many leadership roles led her to be recognized as an outstanding graduate from the Department of Food Science and Human Nutrition’s Hospitality Management Program.